ayushjain94/NQueens---Artificial-Intelligence/README.md

 # NQueens---Artificial-Intelligence
-Solving nqueens using multiple Artificial Intelligence algorithms
+Nqueens problem can be solved by backtracking but we can further improve it using Artificial Intelligence algorithms.
+As part of one of the assignment, i have implemented Forward Checking and Arc Consistency algorithms to solve n queens.